 - Slowed breathing (opioids can inhibit respiration, thus causing overdose)

-Even when the signs and symptoms of opiate addiction are there, you or a loved one may deny there is a problem.
-It can be particularly difficult to recognize or admit a problem if you or loved one don’t fit the stereotype or “profile” of an addict.
+Even when the signs are there, you or a loved one may deny there is a problem.
+It can be particularly difficult to recognize or admit a problem if you or your loved one don’t fit the stereotype or “profile” of an addict.
 However, opioid addiction happens to people of all ages and walks of life.
 Denial of a problem is actually another hallmark sign of addiction.

-For this reason, many people find their way to treatment through an intervention because they are in too much denial to recognize their own addiction.
+For this reason, many people find their way to opiate rehab through an intervention because they are in too much denial to recognize their own addiction.

 An obstacle to treatment for many people is their belief that opiate medications are the best way to relieve pain, and alternatives won’t be as effective.
 Alternative therapies can be very effective, but until opiates are safely eliminated through detox and the opioid addiction treatment process has been underway for a few weeks, it can be challenging to accept alternative approaches to pain treatment or to recognize the pattern of behaviors that accompanied addiction.

-The outlook for recovery from opioid and opiate addiction is good if you can have an honest conversation with yourself about your drug misuse and how it is negatively impacting you and everyone around you.
+The outlook for recovery is good if you can have an honest conversation with yourself about your drug misuse and how it is negatively impacting you and everyone around you.

-How long does it take to recover from an opiate addiction?
-Your chances for recovery are highest if you can enroll in a long-term residential treatment program of 30 to 90 days.
+Your chances for recovery are highest if you can enroll in a residential treatment program for opiate addiction.
 Opiate relapse rates tend to be higher than the 40%-60% relapse rates seen with other addictions.
-Recent studies show that opiate-dependent individuals who stay in residential treatment for at least six weeks followed by outpatient treatment or aftercare have the highest recovery rates and lowest relapse rates.
+Recent studies show that opiate-dependent individuals who stay in residential treatment for at least six weeks have the highest recovery rates and lowest relapse rates.